-When I first started with Poshmark, the only thing visiting my closet was crickets.
-After a few weeks, I had my first sale, and I was pumped.
+When I first started with Poshmark, crickets were the only thing visiting my closet.
+After a few weeks, I had my first sale and was pumped.
 However, the next one didn’t come until a few weeks after, the next a week after that, the next a week after that – you get the point.
-This went on for a couple of months, but my following kept growing at a slow but decent pace.
+This went on for a couple of months, but my following kept growing slowly but decent.

 Fast forward a year, and now I am selling multiple items a week, sometimes multiple items in a day, and it still keeps growing.
 It’s pretty easy to get discouraged when you first start, but if you actively try to grow your business, you will get offers every day in no time.
 I will give you the best Poshmark tips I’ve learned since I started selling.